Nazaire/DiscordSidekick/README.md

 }
 ```

-Start up your discord bot like so:
+In the main directory, install the dependencies and start up your discord bot like so:
 ```
+npm install
 npm run start
 ```